Don’t Try this With Paying Clients!

-I have many magic friends in social media.
+I have many magic friends on social media.
 They kindly share their experiences in the performance arena.
-Just recently a more than capable performer (Top Professional) told how he had improvised a performance with a borrowed deck of cards.
+Just recently, a more than capable performer (Top Professional) told how he had improvised a performance with a borrowed deck of cards.
 He was not bragging, just telling what resulted in a non-prepped performance.
-Another well respected pro commented that this is the only way he performs.
+Another well-respected pro commented that this is the only way he performs.

 Why does this bother me?
 Because I’ve seen the results of “Magicians” who fancy themselves capable of “Jazzing”, when they are clearly not.
 I wish those capable of Jazzing would give a warning, “this performance is by a trained professional, this is very dangerous… do not attempt this in your performances.”

 I have heard the success of Magicians I respect, who can succeed in this type of performance, but here’s what you should know before you go out on the High Wire.

 I’m sure some will accuse me of being a robotic performer, no not at all.
-I do consider myself well-rehearsed and even so there are times we I have to go off script, it’s just a reality of Strolling Magic.
+I consider myself well-rehearsed and there are times we I have to go off script.
+It’s just the reality of Strolling Magic.
 Sometimes performing a “Think of a Card” trick, a suitable ending may vary… it just happens.
 So, maybe Mercury Fold???
-Card under watch???… card in Altoid tin???… (Jonathan Kamm)
+Card under watch???… card in Altoid tin???… Please, just don’t be lazy.